 TED HARTLEY

 Ted is Chairman of RKO Pictures Corporation and President of RKO Stage.
-Over the last 15 years, Ted has produced over a dozen films for RKO Pictures and has expanded to producing shows on Broadway.
+Over the last 20 years, Ted has produced over a dozen films for RKO Pictures and has expanded to producing shows on Broadway.
 His most recent stage production, TOP HAT, opened on London’s West End in the spring of 2012 and won the Olivier Award for the Best New Musical of 2013.
 He also serves as Chairman of ORBIS International, a health NGO that prevents blindness worldwide through its flying eye hospital programs.
 Ted was educated at Annapolis, Georgetown University and Harvard Business School and was a former Navy Fighter Pilot.
 He became President of Southwestern Development Corporation but left to pursue his love of film, first acting in various co-star roles before starring in two TV series.
 He then moved on to directing and producing.
 He is a published writer of articles and poetry and is a voting member of the Academy of Motion Picture Arts.
-Ted was married to heiress, actress and philanthropist Dina Merrill before her passing in May, 2017 from Lewy Body Dementia.
+Ted was married to heiress, actress and philanthropist Dina Merrill before her passing in May, 2017 from Lewy body dementia.

 LEON MEYTIN, MD – Medical Advisory Council